← Home

 • By bus №4: The most budget‑friendly option.
 The fare is only 4,000 VND (about $0.15 USD), and the bus runs from the northern parts of the city directly to Cau Da Port.

-• By motorbike: If you have rented a bike, simply head south along the promenade from the center; it takes 10–15 minutes.
+• By motorbike: If you have rented a bike, simply head south along the promenade from the centre; it takes 10–15 minutes.

 💰 Cost